itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 ## Linting with Standard JS (Use with caution)

-I was skeptical of [Standard JS](http://standardjs.com/) at first, but I gave it a chance at the recommendation of Brian Holt from his workshop, and really enjoyed the simplicity.
+I was skeptical of [Standard JS](http://standardjs.com/) at first, but I gave it a chance at the recommendation of Brian Holt in his workshop, and really enjoyed the simplicity.

-A lot of [very](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch5.md#error-correction) [smart](http://www.2ality.com/2011/05/semicolon-insertion.html) [people](https://google.github.io/styleguide/javascriptguide.xml#Semicolons) assert (with good reason) that ommiting semi-colons, and relying on JavaScript's [Automatic Semicolon Insertion](https://www.ecma-international.org/ecma-262/5.1/#sec-7.9) to insert every semi-colon for you under the hood is a bad practice.
-They're right!
-It adds another aspect of risk for a company with deadlines if a team of developers are allowed to write code without semicolons, simply because of the added exposure to ASI-related bugs if any code isn't linted properly.
+A lot of [very](https://github.com/getify/You-Dont-Know-JS/blob/master/types%20&%20grammar/ch5.md#error-correction) [smart](http://www.2ality.com/2011/05/semicolon-insertion.html) [people](https://google.github.io/styleguide/javascriptguide.xml#Semicolons) caution (with good reason) that omitting semi-colons, and relying on JavaScript's [Automatic Semicolon Insertion](https://www.ecma-international.org/ecma-262/5.1/#sec-7.9) feature to insert every semi-colon for you under the hood should be avoided.
+For companies with a large teams of developers, omitting semi-colons adds another layer of risk, simply because of the added exposure to ASI-related bugs if any code isn't linted properly.
 Plus, you need to place your trust in the linter to catch every edge case.

-That said, the common [gotchas](http://standardjs.com/rules.html#semicolons) of ommitting semi-colons are well known and Standard has lint rules to stop you from making those mistakes, assuming that all of your code is always linted.
-I think its fine for personal projects that aren't meant for customers.
+That said, the common [gotchas](http://standardjs.com/rules.html#semicolons) of omitting semi-colons are well known and Standard has lint rules to stop you from making those mistakes, assuming that all of your code is always linted.
+Continuous integration tools like TravisCI can run a final lint check for you before allowing the code to be deployed to staging.
+If any lint errors are present, the build will fail and it won't get deployed.
+I think Standard is fine for personal projects and smaller companies, as long as linting is strictly enforced.

-It's safer to use [Semistandard](https://github.com/Flet/semistandard) (Standard plus semicolons) for customer facing code, and you still get all the benifits of a simple, effective style-guide that you don't need to spend time tweaking.
-You can't tweak it anyway.
+For safety, [Semistandard](https://github.com/Flet/semistandard) (Standard plus semicolons) is available, and you'll still get all of the benefits of a simple, effective style guide that you don't need to spend time tweaking.
+This is good for having the peace of mind of knowing the risk of ASI bugs is off the table.

 ### Why Standard (or Semistandard)?

-Eslint is a powerful tool, but I'd spent more time than I'd like to admit experimenting with linting rules, and researching whether to use a popular style guide from companies like AirBnB and which one, plus managing `.eslintrc` changes accross projects.
+Eslint is a powerful tool, but I'd spent more time than I'd like to admit experimenting with linting rules, and researching whether to use a popular style guide from companies like [AirBnB](https://github.com/airbnb/javascript) and which one, plus managing `.eslintrc` changes across different projects.

-Standard JS takes all of that choice out of the equation and enforces a simple, reliable styleguide that CAN'T be changed.
+Standard JS takes all of that choice out of the equation and enforces a simple, reliable style guide that CAN'T be changed.
 If you change it with custom lint rules, than you're not coding in Standard.

-This idea captures the brilliance of [PEP 8](https://www.python.org/dev/peps/pep-0008/) from Python.
+This idea is in the spirit of [PEP 8](https://www.python.org/dev/peps/pep-0008/) from Python.
 If you know PEP 8 well, you'll have an easy time reading other people's Python code.
-Standard seeks to offer the same consistancy for JavaScript.
+Standard seeks to offer the same consistency for JavaScript.

-While I don't think it would be good for JavaScript to officially standardize any single style guide for every developer to follow given its history, Standard offers a style guide for eslint that lets you set-it-and-forget-it, which frees up valuable brain cycles.
+While I don't think it would be good for JavaScript to officially standardize any single style guide, Standard offers a set of rules for eslint that let you set-it-and-forget-it, freeing up valuable brain cycles for other things.

 ### Using Standard Without React

 Standard itself is very easy to [install and use](https://github.com/feross/standard#install).
+The docs are straightforward.

-The docs are straightforward, but Standard's lint errors are hard to read in the terminal.
+Running Standard alone in the terminal works, but the default lint error output is hard to read in the terminal.

 Instead of using Standard directly, you can install a package called `snazzy`, which will give you nicely formatted results with colors.